 Is red light therapy good for rotator cuff injury?

-Yes, red light therapy is beneficial for rotator cuff injuries because it effectively promotes the healing of damaged tissue.
-By stimulating the mitochondria, RLT enhances energy production, thereby supporting cellular and tissue repair.
+Yes, red light therapy is beneficial for rotator cuff injuries because it effectively promotes the healing of damaged tissue by stimulating the mitochondria and enhancing energy production.

 How to use the red light on the shoulder?